ByronMayne/UnityIO/README.md

     IO.Root["My Dir"].Rename("Super Dir");
 }
 ```
 This is all you have to do just make sure you don't include any ```/``` in your name as they are already preserved.
-If a directory already exists with that name this function will throw an ```DirectroyAlreadyExistsException()``` so make sure you check before you try to create one.
+If a directory already exists with that name this function will throw an ```DirectoryAlreadyExistsException()```, so make sure you check before you try to create one.

 ### Duplicate a Directory
 As with moving duplicate is just as easy.